tdgibadullin/pytest-selenium-page-object-framework/README.md

 ## License

-This project is based on the materials from the course ["Test Automation with Selenium and Python"](https://stepik.org/course/575) (authors — Aleksey Pogibelev, Yulia Lyakh, and the Stepik Team), which is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+This project is based on the materials from the course ["Test Automation using Selenium and Python"](https://stepik.org/course/575) (authors — Aleksey Pogibelev, Yulia Lyakh, and the Stepik Team), which is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 The present project is distributed under the compatible [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 The full text of the license is available in the `LICENSE` file in the project's root directory.